 Delivery and collection

-Where possible we offer delivery and collection for people who may not be able to get to our local services.
+Where possible we offer delivery and collection for individuals who may not be able to get to our local services.
 There is a charge of £20.

 Contact your nearest Mobility Aids Service to arrange to return your wheelchair.

 In Wales, Northern Ireland, Isle of Wight and in parts of East Anglia, Hampshire and Avon & Wiltshire, we receive funding from health commissioners to help provide our service to local residents.